bbc/Imager.js/README.md

  * Create a branch based off master and do all of your changes with in it.
  * Make sure commits are as 'atomic' as possible (this way specific changes can be removed or cherry-picked more easily)
+ * Do not make pull requests monolithic in nature this makes reviewing difficult and chances are your pull request will be declined (depending on complexity).
  * If you have to pause to add a 'and' anywhere in the title, it should be two pull requests.
  * Make commits of logical units and describe them properly
  * Check for unnecessary whitespace with git diff --check before committing.
  * If possible, submit tests to your patch / new feature so it can be tested easily.
- * Assure nothing is broken by running all the test
+ * Assure nothing is broken by running all tests
  * Please ensure that it complies with coding standards.

 **Please raise any issues with this project as a GitHub issue.**